 You might also be interested in The Best Resources To Help Students Learn About Occupy Wall Street.

-The sites on this list, though, are specifically related to the United States.
+The sites on list, though, are specifically related to the United States.

 The lesson plans I’ve seen on the Web seem pretty involved and complicated, and I want to develop, or learn about, one that is much simpler.
 All suggestions are welcome, including ones about additional resources.